massimo-nocentini/microkanrenpy/docs/source/write_the_doc.rst

     Congrats on being afraid!
 It means you're doing something important.

-from my little and humble position, I'm proud to have been afraid as I was doing all this stuff...
+from my little and humble point of view, I'm proud to have been afraid as I was doing all this stuff...

 Why write docs
 ==============